emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * POLYVAL is defined in {{RFC8452}}
 * LE32(x) is the little-endian encoding of 32-bit integer x
 * LE64(x) is the little-endian encoding of 64-bit integer x
-* A[y] is the 128-bit chunk number y in the array A
+* A[y] is the 128-bit chunk with index y in the array A.
 * A[x:y] are the range of chunks x to y in the array A

 # Galois Counter Mode with Secure Short Tags (GCM-SST) {#GCM-SST}

 This section defines the Galois Counter Mode with Secure Short Tags (GCM-SST) AEAD algorithm following the recommendations from Nyberg et al. {{Nyberg}}.
 GCM-SST is defined with a general interface so that it can be used with any keystream generator, not just a 128-bit block cipher.
 The two main differences compared to GCM {{GCM}} is that GCM-SST uses an additional subkey Q and that new subkeys H and Q are derived for each nonce.
 This enables short tags with forgery probability close to ideal and significantly decreases the probability of multiple successful forgeries.

 GCM-SST adheres to an AEAD interface {{RFC5116}} and the encryption function takes four variable-length octet string parameters.
 A secret key K, a nonce N, the associated data A, and a plaintext P. The keystream generator is instantiated with K and N. The keystream MUST NOT depend on P and A. The minimum and maximum lengths of all parameters depend on the keystream generator.
-The keystream generator produces a keystream Z consisting of 128-bit chunks where the first three chunks z[1], z[2], and z[3] are used as the three subkeys H, Q, and M. The following keystream chunks z[4], z[5], ..., z[n + 3] are used to encrypt the plaintext.
+The keystream generator produces a keystream Z consisting of 128-bit chunks where the first three chunks z[0], z[1], and z[2] are used as the three subkeys H, Q, and M. The following keystream chunks z[3], z[4], ..., z[n + 2] are used to encrypt the plaintext.
 Instead of GHASH {{GCM}}, GCM-SST makes use of the POLYVAL function {{RFC8452}}, which results in more efficient software implementations on little-endian architectures.
 GHASH and POLYVAL can be defined in terms of one another {{RFC8452}}.
 The subkeys H and Q are field elements used in POLYVAL while the subkey M is used for the final masking of the tag.
 Both encryption and decryption are only defined on inputs that are a whole number of octets.

 ## Authenticated Encryption